-When towing the amphibian aircraft, tow lugs (2) are provided on underside of the front spreader bar (outboard ends).
-A rigid "V" frame can be fabricated to attach to these lugs and aircraft towed with a tractor.
-Wipaire Parts has this tow bar available.
+When towing the amphibian aircraft, 2 lugs are provided on the lower forward side of the nose spring.

+On land, a rigid "V" frame can be fabricated to attach to these lugs for towing the aircraft with a tractor.
+Lake & Air Training and Pilot Shop has this tow bar available for purchase.

-On water, the aircraft may be towed with a rope bridle arrangement from these lugs.
+On water, a rope bridle arrangement can used to tow the aircraft from the lugs described above.